 When you want to put backspin on a golf ball, you want your divots to look like strips of bacon.
 A shallow divot starting right where the ball was positioned or slightly in front of the ball is ideal.

 If the divot starts behind the ball, you probably hit a fat golf shot.
 On the other hand, if the divot starts in front of the golf ball or you don’t leave a divot, you probably it a thin golf shot.

 The right divot for a wedge shot with backspin will look like a strip of bacon.
 It will be a few inches long and shallow.

 Practice with a Lob Wedge

-When you’re learning how to put backspin on a golf ball, it’s easiest to spin the ball with a lob wedge.
-If you start with this club and learn how to put backspin on a golf ball, it will give you more confidence when you advance to short irons.
+When you’re learning how to put backspin on a golf ball, it’s easiest to spin the ball with a lofted club such as a lob wedge.
+If you start with this lofted club and learn how to put backspin on a golf ball, it will give you more confidence when you advance to short irons.